Islandora-Collaboration-Group/ISLE/docs/1_system_process_overview/1_4_testing/alpha_isle_localdomain_quickstart.md

 * For [MacOS Host Servers](alpha_build_guide_mac.md)

 ### Dockerhub images
 Four Dockerhub images have already been "built" and are stored in a repository thus saving the endusers hours of build time.
+Use the images tagged with `alpha2`.

 * isle-apache [https://hub.docker.com/r/islandoracollabgroup/isle-apache/](https://hub.docker.com/r/islandoracollabgroup/isle-apache/)